zoldello/Gramene-Tree/README.md

 -----------------------------------------------------
 Here are ideas I am pondering for future releases

+- Some of the leaf-nodes' text are mingled together (bug)

 - UNIT TEST and BDD TEST.
 I ought to have done TDD (technical debt)

 - The buildTree function in Tree.js is too complex and unit testing is tricky (technical debt)